Updated 2020-09-17 09:29

 So, you want to publish a new NuGet package?
 You just want to get your code up into nuget.org as quickly as possible but there is so much that you have to setup to get there.
 Not any more!
 I'll show you how you can create a new project and publish a NuGet package with all the bells and whistles in a couple of minutes.

-gh repo create RehanSaeed/FastestNuGet --public # Select 'Y' to create a local directory cd FastestNuGet
+gh repo create RehanSaeed/FastestNuGet --public --confirm cd FastestNuGet

 The next step is to install the Dotnet Boxed project templates and then create a new project using the NuGet template.
 There is a lot of optional features you can toggle in this project template which you can review by looking at the output for the